COVID-19 Vaccine FAQs

 What if I have previously tested positive for COVID-19?

-If you have tested positive for COVID-19 within the last 90 days, you are not eligible to receive the vaccine at this time.
+If you have tested positive for COVID-19 within the last 14 days, you are not eligible to receive the vaccine at this time.
 In light of limited vaccine supply, delaying vaccinations for those who have recently tested positive will allow those at most risk of infection to be vaccinated earlier.
-We will continue to monitor guidance related to the vaccine and notify you when you become eligible in accordance with medical and federal guidelines.
-Note: If you have tested positive in the last 90 days but still received an invitation, UA COVID Support may not have a record of your positive test.
-Recording your positive results with COVID Support will ensure you are added back to the list of eligible individuals on day 91 (depending on availability).
+Note: If you have tested positive in the last 14 days but still received an invitation, UA COVID Support may not have a record of your positive test.
+Recording your positive results with COVID Support will ensure you are added back to the list of eligible individuals on day 15 (depending on availability).

 Am I required to be vaccinated for COVID-19?

-No. Vaccination is not required for employment at this time, but it is encouraged.
+No. Vaccination is not required for employment or enrollment at this time, but it is strongly encouraged.

 What is the COVID-19 vaccination process?

 As part of the vaccination process, you will sign an informed consent form and will receive other pertinent information.
 You will report to the vaccination site on the scheduled appointment date and receive the first dose.
 After the dose is administered, you will stay at the vaccination site for 15-30 minutes to be monitored for any potential reactions.
 During this first vaccination, you will also receive instructions on scheduling an appointment to receive the second dose.